awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

   }
   ```

- You can also enable or disable parallel query at the session level, for example through the `mysql` command line or within a JDBC or ODBC application\.
+ You can also turn on or turn off parallel query at the session level, for example through the `mysql` command line or within a JDBC or ODBC application\.
 To do so, use the standard methods to change a client configuration setting\.
 For example, the command on the standard MySQL client is `set session aurora_parallel_query = {'ON'/'OFF'}` for Aurora MySQL 1\.23 or 2\.09 and higher\.
 Before Aurora MySQL 1\.23, the command is `set session aurora_pq = {'ON'/'OFF'}`\.

- You can also add the session\-level parameter to the JDBC configuration or within your application code to enable or disable parallel query dynamically\.
+ You can also add the session\-level parameter to the JDBC configuration or within your application code to turn on or turn off parallel query dynamically\.

 ## Upgrade considerations for parallel query<a name="aurora-mysql-parallel-query-upgrade"></a>

+ Depending on the original and destination versions when you upgrade a parallel query cluster, you might find enhancements in the types of queries that parallel query can optimize\.
+You might also find that you don't need to specify a special engine mode parameter for parallel query\.
+The following sections explain the considerations when you upgrade a cluster that has parallel query turned on\.

+### Upgrading parallel query clusters to Aurora MySQL version 3<a name="aurora-mysql-parallel-query-upgrade-pqv2"></a>

+ Several SQL statements, clauses, and data types have new or improved parallel query support starting in Aurora MySQL version 3\.
+When you upgrade from a release that's earlier than version 3, check whether additional queries can benefit from parallel query optimizations\.
+For information about these parallel query enhancements, see [Column data types](#aurora-mysql-parallel-query-sql-datatypes), [Partitioned tables](#aurora-mysql-parallel-query-sql-partitioning), and [Aggregate functions, GROUP BY clauses, and HAVING clauses](#aurora-mysql-parallel-query-sql-aggregation)\.

+ If you are upgrading a parallel query cluster from Aurora MySQL 2\.08 or lower, also learn about changes in how to turn on parallel query\.
+To do so, read [Upgrading to Aurora MySQL 1\.23 or 2\.09 and higher](#aurora-mysql-parallel-query-upgrade-2.09)\.

+ In Aurora MySQL version 3, the hash join optimization is turned on by default\.
+The `aurora_disable_hash_join` configuration option from earlier versions isn't used\.

+### Upgrading to Aurora MySQL 1\.23 or 2\.09 and higher<a name="aurora-mysql-parallel-query-upgrade-2.09"></a>

  In Aurora MySQL 1\.23 or 2\.09 and higher, parallel query works for provisioned clusters and doesn't require the `parallelquery` engine mode parameter\.
 Thus, you don't need to create a new cluster or restore from an existing snapshot to use parallel query with these versions\.
 You can use the upgrade procedures described in [Upgrading the minor version or patch level of an Aurora MySQL DB cluster](AuroraMySQL.Updates.Patching.md) to upgrade your cluster to such a version\.
 You can upgrade an older cluster regardless of whether it was a parallel query cluster or a provisioned cluster\.
 To reduce the number of choices in the **Engine version** menu, you can choose **Show versions that support the parallel query feature** to filter the entries in that menu\.
 Then choose Aurora MySQL 1\.23 or 2\.09 and higher\.

- After you upgrade an earlier parallel query cluster to Aurora MySQL 1\.23 or 2\.09 and higher, you enable parallel query in the upgraded cluster\.
+ After you upgrade an earlier parallel query cluster to Aurora MySQL 1\.23 or 2\.09 and higher, you turn on parallel query in the upgraded cluster\.
 Parallel query is turned off by default in these versions, and the procedure for enabling it is different\.
-The hash join optimization is also turned off by default and must be enabled separately\.
-Thus, make sure that you enable these settings again after the upgrade\.
-For instructions on doing so, see [Enabling and disabling parallel query](#aurora-mysql-parallel-query-enabling) and [Enabling hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.
+The hash join optimization is also turned off by default and must be turned on separately\.
+Thus, make sure that you turn on these settings again after the upgrade\.
+For instructions on doing so, see [Turning parallel query on and off](#aurora-mysql-parallel-query-enabling) and [Turning on hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

- In particular, you enable parallel query by using the configuration parameters `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF` instead of `aurora_pq_supported` and `aurora_pq`\.
+ In particular, you turn on parallel query by using the configuration parameters `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF` instead of `aurora_pq_supported` and `aurora_pq`\.
 The `aurora_pq_supported` and `aurora_pq` parameters are deprecated in the newer Aurora MySQL versions\.

  In the upgraded cluster, the `EngineMode` attribute has the value `provisioned` instead of `parallelquery`\.
 To check whether parallel query is available for a specified engine version, now you check the value of the `SupportsParallelQuery` field in the output of the `describe-db-engine-versions` AWS CLI command\.
 In earlier Aurora MySQL versions, you checked for the presence of `parallelquery` in the `SupportedEngineModes` list\.